briandenicola/eShopOnAKS/docs/deployment.md

 ## Secrets & ConfigMaps
 * Each service has a dedicated Config Map which is used to store the configuration settings for the particular service.
-    * An exercise for the reader is to replace the Config Maps with Azure App Configuration.
 * The deployment will create a set of Kubernetes Secrets that are used by the application.
     * catalogdb-connection-string
     * identitydb-connection-string